fruggr/fruggr-samples/web/authentication-template/README.md

 The template provides a basic navigation flow with cookie handling:

 1. Navigate to Fruggr homepage
-2. Handle language selector interaction
-3. Accept cookies by clicking the accept button
+2. Accept cookies by clicking the button

 Customize the selectors and steps according to your application's needs.
 The current script shows how to:

 - Navigate to a specific URL (optional if the login page is the same as the project origin URL)
-- Interact with page elements using selectors
+- Interact with page elements using selectors (#tarteaucitronPersonalize2 for cookie acceptance)
 - Handle common website requirements like cookie acceptance

 To add authentication: